Urolithin A Supplement - Benefits, side effects, healthy Mitochondria

 Not only for muscle, but also for brain and other very important organs.
 But Amazentis is the first and only company that has taken Urolithin A into the clinic with very rigorous double blind placebo controlled trials.

-Urolithin A Clinical Trials
+Urolithin A clinical trials

-LB: To date there have been two clinical trials in humans, is that correct?
+ALL: To date there have been two clinical trials in humans, is that correct?

 FL: There's actually been three.
-One with published results in Nature Metabolism
+One with published results in Nature Metabolism.

 The purpose of this first trial was a couple of things.
 First and foremost, was to establish safety.
 So that was the primary endpoint.
 But what was fascinating and remarkable is we also started looking at the impact of Urolithin A on mitochondrial function, and more specifically on gene expression.

-LB: Let's talk a little bit about that first trial and follow-up publication.
+ALL: Let's talk a little bit about that first trial and follow-up publication.
 One of the most notable things about the study was the proof of the bioavailability of Mitopure.
 It demonstrated that Urolithin A is getting into the bloodstream and spreading throughout the rest of the body.

 Help our readers understand - why is this such an important and significant finding?
 Can you walk us through what that means in terms of the downstream effects?